What is the North East Link?

-We expect the project to take around ten years to complete, but it's too early to determine the exact timing and that will be part of detailed business case development and planning during 2017.
-Planning approvals and procurement is expected to take place in 2018.
+We expect the project to take around ten years to complete, but it's too early to determine the exact timing.
+Planning approvals are expected to be complete in mid-2018 and a preferred builder will be selected in 2019.

 How much will it cost?

 The business case for North East Link estimates the project to cost around $16 billion.

 The full cost of upgrades to the Eastern Freeway will be included in the project costs.
 All additional costs associated with making sure the North East Link fully integrates with the existing road network, including upgrades as well as connections to the M80, will also be included.